bpratik01/Twitter-Sentiment-Analysis/README.md

 ## Overview

 This project aims to perform sentiment analysis on Twitter data using the Multinomial Naive Bayes classifier.
 Sentiment analysis involves determining the sentiment (positive, negative, or neutral) associated with a piece of text, in this case, tweets from Twitter.
-The Multinomial Naive Bayes classifier is a popular choice for text classification tasks due to its simplicity and effectiveness.
+Multinomial Naive Bayes classifier is used in this projects as it is a popular choice for text classification tasks due to its simplicity and effectiveness

 ## Installation